 How hard will the days be?
 Between 30-40km per day.
 This is one of the tougher rides on the Cavalcade.
 Longer days possible, more testing for horse and rider because of terrain.
 A good level of fitness and experience required.

 What can we expect en route?
-AMAZING VIEWS, interesting gold mining and historic sites/relics, fantastic food, Very capable and experienced Trail Boss and Wranglers!
+AMAZING VIEWS, fantastic food, Very capable and experienced Trail Boss and Wranglers!
 And a great bunch of other like minded horse enthusiasts!
 Really bloody hot temperatures!
 30 degrees plus.
-Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Central Otago Mountains.
+Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Canterbury Mountains.
 At this time of year it is typically warm/hot but southerly storms can blow through (short lived) at any time.

 Waterproof coat/jacket, leggings & hat